opencv/opencv/doc/tutorials/dnn/dnn_pytorch_tf_classification/pytorch_cls_model_conversion_c_tutorial.md

 }
 ```

-In this step we use [``cv::dnn::blobFromImage(...)``](https://docs.opencv.org/4.4.0/d6/d0f/group__dnn.html#ga29f34df9376379a603acd8df581ac8d7) function to prepare model input.
+In this step we use cv::dnn::blobFromImage function to prepare model input.
 We set ``Size(rszWidth, rszHeight)`` with  ``--initial_width=256 --initial_height=256`` for the initial image resize as it's described in [PyTorch ResNet inference pipeline](https://pytorch.org/hub/pytorch_vision_resnet/).

-It should be noted that firstly in ``cv::dnn::blobFromImage(...)`` mean value is subtracted and only then pixel values are multiplied by scale.
+It should be noted that firstly in cv::dnn::blobFromImage mean value is subtracted and only then pixel values are multiplied by scale.
 Thus, we use ``--mean="123.675 116.28 103.53"``, which is equivalent to ``[0.485, 0.456, 0.406]`` multiplied by ``255.0`` to reproduce the original image preprocessing order for PyTorch classification models:

 ```python